Literacy for Grade 4 and 5, Home School

 - Encourage the child to read explanations and instructions aloud and then discuss them.
 It is important not to skip any activities because each one is important.
 What the child did in No. 4 could depend on how he handles No. 5.
 And they are often of progressive difficulty.
 If your child finds the written work too much for one sitting, cut the lesson short and do the writing tasks over two or three half-hour sessions.

 In some items there is a checklist to help the student in self-assessment.
-Grades 3 and 4 will depend on parents to give them the feedback.
+Grades 3 and 4 will depend on parents or other adults to give them the feedback.
 It could be in discussion with your child after marking the work together.